Building a binary tree problem¶

 inorder

-into[ 3 | 9 | 2 1 7 ]
+sequence into[ 3 | 9 | 2 1 7 ]

-Describing subtree intervals based on variables¶
+Describing subtree ranges based on variables¶

 and inorder

-- Let the index of the current tree's root node in
+- Let the index of the current tree's root node in the

 preorder